 • Imagery cues: clothing, colors, desk setup, visual presentation

 The nonverbal channel is by far the biggest.
-It’s the largest section in Van Edwards’ book because it carries the most weight in how people judge you.
+It carries the most weight in how people judge you.

 Why This Skill Pays Off

-Being good at reading body language isn’t just a party trick.
+Being good at reading body language is not just a party trick.
 It has real consequences.

 • People who are strong at nonverbal cue recognition earn more money in their jobs